asif31iqbal/Searchable-Dictionary/README.md

 # Searchable-Dictionary
-Searchable Dictionary
+Searchable Dictionary that allows prefix search

 Functionality:

-1. Inserting a word and its definition
+* Inserting a word and its definition

-2. Retrieving all words that start with a given prefix
+* Retrieving all words that start with a given prefix

-3. Retrieving the definition of a given word
+* Retrieving the definition of a given word

-4. Deleting a word from the dictionary
+* Deleting a word from the dictionary

+Assumptions:

+* Assumes only alphabetic characters (but can be easily extended to a bigger set)
+* Stores words as lowercase

+Solution:

+* The underlying data structure is actually a digital search tree (Trie) that allows prefix search.

+Limitation of the initial solution:

+* Doesn't handle exceptions/errors properly yet (however that can be added with little effort)
+* Test cases not implemented yet